samdoran/ansible-role-gitlab/README.md

 #### GitLab CI Variables ####

-**Note:** In GitLab 7.8, GitLab CI now uses OAuth for authentication.
+**Note:** GitLab CI uses OAuth for authentication.
 Here is the rough procedure for setting it up:

   1. Install GitLab
   1. Follow the instructions on the GitLab CI login page to generate an OAuth token for GitLab CI